dawi9840/knn_pose_classification_create_csv/README.md

 # knn_pose_classification_create_csv
 Using MediaPipe Pose Classification soultion to get 33 landmarks of body which create and validate a training set for the k-NN classifier, and export result to a CSV.
 The purposeis is use it in the [ML Kit sample app](https://developers.google.com/ml-kit/vision/pose-detection/classifying-poses#4_integrate_with_the_ml_kit_quickstart_app).

+There are two versions for usage.
+Version 1 is the use command to run, another version 2 is running with user interface to do.

 ## Folder structure:
 ├───log